vanhoefm/fragattacks/research/README.md

   or association.

 - When injeting frames, they may be retransmitted even though an acknowledgement was recieved.
-  This will further slightly slowdown the handling of frames.
+  This slightly slows the handling of frames.

 - Frames are not properly acknowledged depending on the wireless network card, which causes some tested clients or APs to disconnect during authentication or association.